-IAAC Gaudí Scholarship
+IAAC Gaudí Online Scholarship

 Antoni Gaudí did not follow rules.
 He studied nature, tested structures and built forms that still surprise us today.
 His work was ahead of its time, not because he had better tools, but because he asked better questions.